Geno Smith leads first-team offense during first day of Seahawks’ OTAs

 But Carroll said Lock has begun to pick it up pretty quickly saying Lock is “right with us. … We’re not holding anything back.
 We’ve really just unloaded the installation at this time.
 He’s doing well.”

-And learning the offense is the key for Lock for now.
-As Carroll said, these sessions are “preparation for training camp."
+And learning the offense is the key for Lock.
+As Carroll said, these sessions are “preparation for training camp.”

 It’s then, Carroll said, that decisions will begin to be made.